TATTOO FAQ'S

 Q: Does it hurt?

 This also depends on the placement of the tattoo and the constitution of the individual.
+We do not offer numbing cream.
+If you choose to use it, you will need to bring your own.

 Q: Will it fade?